-PSHE/Citizenship will be delivered according to the new statutory requirements as suggested by the department of Education for September 2020.
-PSHE/Citizenship will be delivered through weekly lessons.
-The PSHE/Citizenship teacher will invite appropriate, approved and experienced outside speakers to deliver certain aspects of PSHE/Citizenship.
-Speakers will be fully briefed and involved in the evaluation process.
+PSHE/Citizenship will be delivered in line with the statutory requirements set by the Department for Education (DfE) in September 2020.
+These subjects will be taught through weekly lessons, with PSHE/Citizenship teachers inviting appropriate, approved, and experienced outside speakers to deliver certain aspects of the curriculum.
+All speakers will be fully briefed and involved in the evaluation process to ensure consistency and relevance.

-Learners are already encouraged to take an active role in the life of the school and community.
-For example: assemblies, charity events, Drama performances and the School Council.
-These activities not only support a key aim of the school - to develop in our learners' positive values and attitudes - but also develop 'skills of participation and responsible action'.
+Learners are already encouraged to take an active role in the life of the school and the wider community.
+These opportunities include assemblies, charity events, drama performances, volunteering opportunities linked to the Duke of Edinburgh Award, and participation in the School Council.
+These activities not only support a key aim of the school-to develop positive values and attitudes-but also help learners build skills of participation and responsible action.